rizveeerprojects/Web-Crawlers-For-Corona-Data-Collection/README.md

 # Web-Crawlers-For-Corona-Data-Collection
 This repository is developed for the collection of corona related data from newspaper, web pages, important articles through diffrent types of crawlers.
 Main goal is to collect and visualize COVID-19 related information appeared in different sources.
+Currently we include the crawleres for the following papers.

+* The Guardian
+* The New York Times
+* The Prothom Alo

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine.